J.D., magna cum laude, Georgetown University Law Center, 1991

 - Representing executives in the criminal investigation related to MCI-WorldCom.

 - Performing an internal investigation of a publicly-traded financial services company that became the basis for a favorable settlement with the SEC.

 - Assisting in the defense of a lawyer charged with conspiring with hospital officials to violate the federal anti-kickback statute.

 - Representing a principal of a government contractor charged with bribing a government official to obtain contracts, obtaining acquittals on all counts following a federal criminal jury trial in Virginia.

 - Representing a CPA in a successful criminal appeal, reversing convictions for embezzling from an insurance company in an alleged scheme to benefit a United States Congressman.

-- Representing a for IRS official in congressional investigations of allegations that the IRS improperly targeted Tea Party groups.
+- Representing a former IRS official in congressional investigations of allegations that the IRS improperly targeted Tea Party groups.

 - Representing a lobbyist in a criminal investigation of a Member of Congress.

 - Representing a Member of Congress in a House ethics investigation.